fabioribeiroquispe/azure-cline-mcp-server/README.md

 8. Click **Create**.
 9.  **Important:** Copy the generated token immediately.
 You will not be able to see it again.

+### Choosing Your AI Assistant

+The Azure DevOps MCP Server can be used within VS Code with different AI assistants.
+Depending on which AI assistant you plan to use, the configuration method differs:

+- **GitHub Copilot Chat**: Configure the server using the `.vscode/mcp.json` file.
+Once configured, switch to Agent Mode in Copilot Chat and select the tools you want to enable.
+- **Cline**: Configure the server using the `cline_mcp_settings.json` file.
+Cline does not use the `.vscode/mcp.json` configuration.

+> ⚠️ Note: You only need to configure the server for the AI assistant you are actually using.
+Both assistants can run in the same VS Code instance, but each reads its own configuration file.

 ### Installation and Configuration

 The server is configured via a `.vscode/mcp.json` file in your project folder.